 The marriage between FDR and Eleanor was one of independent equals.
 He is known to have had at least one affair, with Eleanor’s social secretary Lucy Mercer, which Eleanor knew about.
 Speculation also exists that he had an affair with his longtime secretary and confidant, Missy LeHand, as well as Crown Princess Märtha of Norway while she was in exile during World War II.

 FDR died in his fourth term in office, in 1945.
 Eleanor died in 1962.

 Crown Princess Märtha

 Märtha was true Scandinavian royalty, the daughter of a prince of Sweden and princess of Denmark, who married her first cousin Olav in 1929 to become the Crown Princess of Norway.
 (She was also the niece of Gustav V, the King of Sweden.)
 Märtha and Olav lived at the royal estate of Skaugum, and Märtha helped plan its reconstruction after it burnt down in 1930.
 She and Olav had three children: Ragnhild, Astrid, and Harald, now King Harald V.

 Forced to flee to Sweden with her children when Germany invaded Norway in April 1940, she eventually took the family to the United States at the invitation of FDR, whom she had met during a U.S. tour in 1939.
+(Update: She and Olav stayed in a Norwegian club building that still stands in Chicago during that tour, as WTTW's Geoffrey Baer reports.)
 For the next five years, she promoted Norwegian interests before finally returning to Norway with King Haakon and her children upon victory over the Germans in 1945.
 She died nine years later of a liver condition.

 Crown Prince Olav